phreeza/manuscript_axon_potentials/doc/manuscript.md

 of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
-The membrane voltage, and thus the membrane current densities, can vary with time and location independently.
-In the case of an axonal fiber bundle as discussed here, the opposite is the case: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages are highly correlated over space and time due to the signal propagation in the axon.
+The membrane current densities can vary with time and location independently.
+In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages are highly determined over space and time due to the signal propagation in the axon.
 The sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
 Our modelling approach provides a novel way of interpreting these findings.